-If you see "On Behalf Of" among the sender's information displayed by your email client, you are not alone (but you may be uncommon =D).
-Only a minority of email clients will display a notation referred to as "On Behalf Of" notation under specific circumstances.
-While not aesthetically pleasing to some users, it is otherwise harmless.
-This notation is ultimately based on how the email client reads the Sender field in the email headers, which we'll demonstrate below.
+Certain email clients will display a notation referred to as "On Behalf Of" in specific circumstances.
+While perhaps not the best-looking arrangement, not to worry - it is otherwise harmless.
+The notation is ultimately based on how the email client reads the Sender field in the email headers, which we'll see below.

 A Quick Example

-"On Behalf Notation" will display in a format such as:
+"On Behalf Of" notation will display in a format such as:

 In this example, the Sender and From fields in the email headers will display as: